ymweiss/CS35L-project/README.md

 In the other terminal, run 'npm run serve' from /express-static-serve/react-app/server.

-A sql script is provided in /express-static-serve/react-app/src/db.
-This script can be opened and run in Workbench to set up the schema.
+A sql script (shop_app_create.sql) is provided in /express-static-serve/react-app/src/db.
+Open it in your connection on Workbench and execute it to create all the tables necessary for the app.
+You can use Workbench to manually insert values into the tables.